shohan-dev/sufast/README.md

-# 🚀 sufast – A Blazing Fast Python Web Framework Powered by Rust
+# 🚀 Sufast – A Blazing Fast Python Web Framework Powered by Rust

-**sufast** is a hybrid web framework that combines the developer-friendly simplicity of **Python 🐍** with the raw execution speed of **Rust 🦀**.
+**Sufast** is a hybrid web framework that combines the developer-friendly simplicity of **Python 🐍** with the raw execution speed of **Rust 🦀**.

-Built for high-performance APIs, scalable microservices, and modern AI-era backends, sufast delivers the best of both worlds:
+Built for high-performance APIs, scalable microservices, and modern AI-era backends, Sufast delivers the best of both worlds:

 ---

-# ⚡ Why sufast?
+# ⚡ Why Sufast?

 - 🚀 **52,000+ RPS** performance with Rust core
 - 🐍 FastAPI-style decorator syntax (`@app.get`, `@app.post`)